What’s the Difference Between Divorce vs Mediation?

 Step 3 – Collect Pertinent Marriage Info

-“You need to get your ducks in a row before seeking out the help of a Family Law attorney,” recommends Woodland Hills divorce lawyer, Leon F. Bennett, Esq.
+“You need to get your ducks in a row before seeking out the help of a Family Law attorney,” recommends family divorce lawyer, Leon F. Bennett, Esq.
 “In California, for a divorce to proceed, you will need to show earnings for both spouses and any outstanding debt.”

 Just some items to collect include:

 - Copies of W-2 forms and income statements